 “How might we support the Detroit Land Bank Authority’s Affordable Housing Pipeline Initiative to restore underutilized multi-family buildings across Detroit?”

-Using a human-centered/design-thinking approach, we endeavored to keep our partners and their stakeholders at the center of our process.
-The first couple of Fridays were focused on the fellows building context and learning as much as they could about DLBA and their work through observation, listening sessions, immersion and interviews.
+Now that Fellows were equipped with a more nuanced and balanced perspective as they approached the project with the Land Bank and its broader community impact, the following week we dove right in to using a human-centered/design-thinking approach, to keep our partners and their stakeholders at the center of our process.
+The first couple of Fridays were focused on the fellows building Land Bank-specific context and learning about the entity and their work through observation, listening sessions, immersion and interviews.
 We heard from DLBA Executives, staff and key stakeholders to better understand how the DLBA operates and works with various city departments, contractors, residents, buyers, community partners and more.

 Panelists (L to R): Robert Saxon, Jr. (DLBA), Andres Valbuena (VR Homes), Joshua Roberson (City of Detroit Department of Neighborhoods), Nicole Simmons (DLBA)